Skip to content

 The ISO determined that ISO 9001 certification led to increased sales, which they believe could be due to signaling theory.
 Both implementing this international standard and becoming ISO 9001 certified were shown to increase financial performance.

-Is ISO 9001 certification beneficial
+Is ISO 9001 certification beneficial for life science companies?

 Industries with many regulatory requirements, like life sciences and biosciences companies, have experienced significant changes in the regulatory environment in the past decade.
 The standards in the current version ISO 9001:2015 haven’t really changed very much.
 What has changed over the past 10 years is that the businesses responsible for implementing and maintaining a quality management standard are increasingly aware that not everyone can apply the same priority to all of the controls.